jokereactive/jokereactive/_projects/meri_awaaz.md

 special:
 technology: Javascript, AJAX, JQuery, SAAS, Jekyll, Foundation, Parse, REST
 period: Aug'14-present
-excerpt: Meri Awaaz is India's first platform that Connects Citizens with their Netas and Government officials for Open, Accessible and Accountable Governance.
+excerpt: Meri Awaaz is India's first platform that connects citizens with their netas and government officials for Open, Accessible and Accountable Governance.
 It is mobile-first real time public engagement tool that makes catching up with the work being done in your area as easy as following up your timeline.
-Develop and maintain the Dashboard which is being used by Candidates/Netas in Delhi to interact with citizens of their constituency and address their issues.
+I develop and maintain the Dashboard which is being used by Candidates/Netas in Delhi to interact with citizens of their constituency and address their issues.
 ---
 This page will be updated soon!